Seeing Wiggles without Seeing Wiggles: BAO Recovery in 21 cm Intensity Mapping with Deep Learning: Simulation

 \subsection{Foreground Wedge}

 The foreground emission in the cosmological $21\,\mathrm{cm}$ signal observations is expected to be spectrally smooth and therefore primarily contaminates the low-$k_{\parallel}$ modes in Fourier space.
-However, the frequency-dependent response of the interferometer leads to mode-mixing, whereby the foreground contamination may leak from the angular modes into the line-of-sight (frequency) modes.
+However, the frequency-dependent response of the interferometer leads to mode-mixing, which redistributes foreground power from low $k_{\parallel}$ to higher $k_{\parallel}$, with an extent that increases with $k_{\perp}$.
 As a result, the foreground-contaminated modes occupy a characteristic wedge-like region in Fourier space, which can be bounded by a mathematical relation (e.g. \cite{2010ApJ...724..526D, 2012ApJ...752..137M, 2014arXiv1408.4695C, 2014PhRvD..90b3018L})